 This story was prevalent among the diehard set, many of whom brought their children along.
-One such fan was Zahanee Zakaria, who has inculcated a love for the beautiful game in his son from birth.
+One such fan was Zahanee Zakaria, who has inculcated a love for the beautiful game in his son online casino from birth.
 Between the two of them, they have visited Old Trafford four times.

 Ronny and Gary were probed by the emcee for their favourite thing about the country, their favourite local food and their predictions for the match against Everton the next day.

 “Malaysia is such a great place to visit,” said Pallister.
 “The people here are always so friendly and welcoming, and the food is superb.”